chesterwizzle/Haikuverse/README.md

 * **Android 12+ Splash Screen:** The `flutter_native_splash` generator left the modern splash screen broken, defaulting to the icon.
 This required a complex 4-part native fix: hardcoding `compileSdk = 34` in build.gradle.kts, manually adding the `androidx.core:core-splashscreen` dependency, fixing the theme parent in `values-v31/styles.xml` to point to `@style/Theme.SplashScreen` (instead of the incorrect `@android:style/`), and declaring the new icon assets in the pubspec.yaml `assets: list`.

+### Navigating Ecosystem Upgrades and Technical Debt
+The health of a cross-platform application is dependent on staying current with its underlying ecosystems.
+As Flutter, Android, and their respective dependencies evolve, deprecation warnings are not errors but essential signposts for proactive maintenance.
+A disciplined strategy for managing these upgrades is critical to prevent the accumulation of technical debt and ensure long-term stability.

+A practical example of this was the required upgrade of the project's Kotlin Gradle Plugin.
+This involved identifying the correct configuration file (android/settings.gradle.kts) and updating the version to meet new requirements from the Flutter toolchain.
+While the code compiled successfully, this seemingly isolated Android configuration change produced an immediate, non-obvious side effect: the failure of the entire suite of golden file tests.

+The golden test failures were not due to a logic bug but to minuscule, sub-pixel changes in the rendering engine's anti-aliasing—a direct result of the toolchain update.
+The resolution was not to 'fix' the application code, but to regenerate the baseline golden images using flutter test --update-goldens and validate the visual changes in source control.
+This two-step process—addressing the primary deprecation and then resolving its downstream impact—exemplifies the project's approach to maintenance: diagnose thoroughly, fix deliberately, and always validate the full impact of any change.

 ---
 ## License